Miami, Fla. (Friday, April 19, 2019) –

 And now it is clear why: You can’t be insatiably hungry, or deeply inspired, or happily fulfilled by someone else’s goals.
 In order for your working life to feel right for you, it has to actually be right for you.
 So, here’s what that means for you: Being limitless comes not from achieving externally defined success, but achieving consonance, where what you do matches who you are (or want to be).

 The transition is often one that will take some time.
-For me, it evolved from the conflict-driven world of litigation, to an exit from law practice altogether, to reemergence as a transaction-focused lawyer.
+For me, it evolved from the conflict-driven world of litigation, to an exit from law practice altogether, to reemergence in law practice as a transaction-focused lawyer.
 As the transition evolved, so did the level of fulfilment and happiness.
 And the evolution continues.
 The good news is that the skills honed along the way are always transferable.

 Achieving consonance requires doing something different.
 The first step in throwing off the shackles of everyone else’s expectations and becoming limitless is to ignore everyone else’s definitions of success and create your own, owning how much importance you place on, and from where you derive, the four elements of calling, connection, contribution, and control.